 Costs

-The cost of a workshop range depends on whether it is held online or in-person, the length of the workshop, and the numbers attending.
+The cost of a programme range depends on format, objectives and the numbers attending.

 Unions that provide financial support to Unions 21 get a 50% discount.
 These unions are: Accord, Aegis, AEP, AHCPS, ASLEF, BFAWU, BMA, Community, CSP, Equity, FDA, Fórsa, NAHT, Nautilus, NZPSA, NEU, NGSU, PDAU, Prospect, RCM, RCN, RCPod, SoR, TSSA, USDAW.